Last Updated on October 10, 2022 by ellen

 How to Care for Feral Cats in the Winter

 So, if you know that there are feral cats in the neighborhood, there are things that you can do to help care for them in the winter.

-- Provide shelter.
-We’ve found feral cats in our woodshed before so you may be able to prop open a door to your garden shed or another slightly sheltered place for them to stay safely.
-You can also build a small shelter outside, similar to a dog house and line it with hay or shredded newspaper.
+Provide shelter.
+We’ve found feral cats in our woodshed before so you may be able to prop open a door to your garden shed or another slightly sheltered place for them to stay safe.
+You can also build a small shelter outside, similar to a dog house, and line it with hay or shredded newspaper.

 Don’t place the food or water inside the shelter itself in case it spills and creates a mess.
-To prevent the water from freezing, you can purchase a solar water bowl that will be kept warm by the heat of the sun.
+To prevent the water from freezing, you can purchase a heated water bowl that will be kept warm by the heat of the sun.